1948 North Korean parliamentary election

 Parliamentary elections were held in North Korea on 25 August 1948 to elect the members of the 1st Supreme People's Assembly.
-Organised by the People's Committee of North Korea, the elections saw 572 deputies elected, of which 212 were from North Korea and 360 from South Korea.
+Organised by the Soviet Civil Administration, the elections saw 572 deputies elected, of which 212 were from North Korea and 360 from South Korea.

+These were the first elections to be held after its establishment one month prior.